colurw/trading_bot/README.md

 A work in progress...

-## bitmex_streamer/
+### bitmex_streamer/

 A containerised Node.js app for connecting to BitMEX's realtime API.
-Allows for frequent polling without being ratelimited.
+Allows for frequent updates without being ratelimited.

 Built from https://github.com/BitMEX/api-connectors/tree/master/official-ws/delta-server